 Rep. Renny Cushing, the prime sponsor of the bill, spoke about the murder of his father and brother-in-law.
 He shared how the one thing victim family members want is to return the life of the loved one, and that the death penalty cannot make that happen and does not aid in the healing process.
 (Listen to his speech here.)

-On February 20, the Criminal Justice and Public Safety Committee voted 11-6 in favor of an Out to Pass motion on the bill.
+On February 20, the House Criminal Justice and Public Safety Committee voted 11-6 in favor of an Out to Pass motion on the bill.
 In the committee’s public hearing on the bill the previous day, 95 of the 100 people who rose to speak testified in favor of repealing the death penalty.
 These included murder victim family members, members of the clergy from many different faiths, former judges and veterans of law enforcement, prosecutors and criminal defense lawyers, and many ordinary citizens.
+(Videos of many of the witnesses can be viewed here.)

 Barbara Keshen, former Assistant Attorney General and chair of the NH Coalition to Abolish the Death Penalty, said of today’s vote, “Today, the House of Representatives voted as it has in numerous previous legislative sessions, stating unequivocally and in a bipartisan fashion that New Hampshire can live without the death penalty.”